ciruitbuilder/Step-Up-Transformer/README.md

 TESTING(pins 1,2,3,4 of header pins of transformer are named from left to right) :

-Usually a 1.5v battery cannot deliver enough potential to make an LED glow.The 1.5v baterry's negative termainal is connected to one terminal of the primary winding throuh a copper wire(pin 1), and another terminal ot the primary winding is connected to a copper wire(pin 4).
-The positive terminal of the battery is connected to a copper wire as well.
+Usually a 1.5v battery cannot deliver enough potential to make an LED glow.The 1.5v cell's negative termainal is connected to one terminal of the primary winding throuh a copper wire(pin 1), and another terminal ot the primary winding is connected to a copper wire(pin 4).
+The positive terminal of the cell is connected to a copper wire as well.
 A green LED which requres voltages more than 1.5v to glow is connected accros the secondary coil's winding(pins 2,3 in transformer)

 https://github.com/user-attachments/assets/112dfc1c-1ccd-40bc-8623-510713209332

+We are rubbing the wire from positive terminal of the cell on the wire from pin 4.
+This creates large number of varying voltage spikes accross the primary of the transformer, since a changing flux is required in the transformer for induction of emf in secondary coil, hence the changing voltage creates a varying current(due to small internal resistance of wire).
+The varying currents generated inside the primary coil creates varying flux and hence induces a current in secondary :

+       Vsecondary = dΦ/dt (Φ ---> flux)

+Since the number of turns in secondary is 4 times that of primary, and:

+             Vsecondary/Vprimary = Nsecondary/Nprimary (for ideal transformer)

+             Vsecondary = 4*Vprimary  (for ideal transformer)

+Though the induced voltage in secondary is not exactly 4 times the primary 1.5v(accounting for losses) , the voltage is higher than whats necessary for the LED to glow, Hence showing that the transformer successfully steps up input voltage.

 LIMITATIONS OF THIS MODEL: